YarinOmesi/MockFiller/README.md

 By marking the test fixture cass with `[TestsHelper.SourceGenerator.MockWrapping.GenerateMockWrappers]` attribute, it will generate mock wrappers.

-A Setup and verify method will be generated for each public method of dependencies.
+A Setup and verify methods will be generated for each public method of dependencies.

 Setup method name template `Setup_<ParameterName>_<MethodName>()` Verify method name template `Verify_<ParameterName>_<MethodName>()`